TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_ticktick_in_my_own_calendar_app.md

 2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3. Click “Calendar & Mail” in the left panel.
+3. Click "Calendar & Mail" in the left panel.

-4. Enable the URL” in the section of “Subscribe TickTick in your calendar app”.
+4. Enable the URL" in the section of "Subscribe TickTick in your calendar app".

 5. Add the provided URL to your calendar apps.